Taludas/PortraitMods/README.md

 ## Mod Images
-You can find a gallery of all available portraits [here](https://drive.google.com/drive/folders/1-XlRlsQKTB_DT4ktdhlB0Wpmiet-PWsT?usp=sharing).
+You can find a gallery of all available portraits [here](docs/).
+Note that the Artista Portraits are missing, because these pictures were taken pre-DLC12.

 ## Changelog
 <details>